 - Avoid using Flash and Java

 Flash and Java are the notorious offenders that paved a path to many threats.
 The majority of the websites refused from using these tools because of their security issues.
-If you do need to use Flash, go to the official Adobe website and install updates from the trusted source.
+If you do need to use Flash, go to the official Adobe website and install updates from a trusted source.

 - Only download apps from the official developers’ websites

 Avoid websites with free software downloads, especially if the website offers cracked apps’ versions.
 Cracked apps may be bundled with all kinds of unwanted software—think twice.
-In this case the game is not worth the candles.
+In this case, the game is not worth the candles.

 - Be attentive with what you download and run

 There’s a half-joke rule: the bigger is the download button, the less chance it’s what you looked for.
 Pay attention to the name and the extension of the downloaded file: it should correspond to the file you were supposed to download.
-Double check the file or scan it with the antivirus just in case.
+Double-check the file or scan it with the antivirus just in case.